Media: Video Production Internship

 - Assist in accomplishing Summit’s video production goals.

-- Take responsibility for producing video projects and leading them to completion by walking through the steps of pre-production, creating schedules, assigning shoots, conducting interviews, keeping up with media management and editing, and regularly checking in with Summit’s Videographer.
+- Take responsibility for producing video projects and leading them to completion by walking through the steps of pre-production, creating schedules and shot lists, assigning shoots, conducting interviews, keeping up with media management and editing, and regularly checking in with Summit’s Video Team.

 - Operate cameras for recording lectures and live streaming events.
 Learn the role of technical directing in a live production multi-camera environment.

-- Be present and always looking to capture Student Conferences from new ways and unique perspectives.
+- Be present and always looking to document Summit experiences from new ways and unique perspectives.
 A camera should never be far from your reach.

 - Handle media in a responsible, organized way that ensures not losing footage and maintaining the established organizational systems.